-If the label looks slightly different and contains the text '100 plus' , the clothing meets the requirements of Oeko-tex 1000 .
+If the label looks slightly different and contains the text '100 plus' , then the clothing meets the requirements of Oeko-tex 1000 .
 This is a label with stricter requirements than the standard Oeko-tex 100 standard.
-You will therefore encounter this label less often.
+You will encounter this label less often.

-The Oeko-tex 100 Plus label means that the product is produced in an environmentally friendly and human-friendly way.
+The Oeko-tex 100 Plus label means that the product is produced in an environmentally friendly and human-friendly manner.
 The people who made the product are therefore not exposed to harmful substances and work under good working conditions.

 4Natural kids - organic